JasonShao55/JasonShao55/README.md

-### Hi there 👋 I'm Kaze, this is my GitHub profile.
+### Hi there 👋 I'm Jason, this is my GitHub profile.

-:books:	I'm currently pursuing a bachelor's degree in computer science at Nanjing, China.
+:books:	I'm currently pursuing a bachelor's degree in computer science in China.

 🔭 I have also studied informatics at University of Edinburgh.